tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

 | GitHub          | Great clarity and simplicity as repo is public and anyone can quickly verify checksum.
 Using GPG key.
 Easy to compare changes and approve new version. | Approving thousands of new PRs can be the bottleneck. |
 | Tari Blockchain | Registry immutability.                                                                                                                                 | Expensive and in some cases cumbersome.               |
 | npm registry    | Easy as npm package publishing.
 Proven and dedicated versioning tool.
 Clarity and simplicity.                                                          |                                                       |

+#### Suggested solution

+Based on the analysis of available solutions, particularly the three presented in this document, it is proposed to utilize the **npm registry for tapplets** and **GitHub as the Tapplet Registry**.

 ## Tapplets Registry manifest